 3.2.5.3.
-Shadow Operations
+Shadow Operations.
 Shadow operations are implemented to provide smooth transitions in and out of eclipse.
-The role of the "shadow" software is to keep the sectoring pointed at the sun, even during shadows.
-To do this, the Science Operations Center or SOC [see McFadden et al., 2000] calculates a sun-nadir ephemeris file which is loaded into the IDPU once every few days.
+The role of the 'shadow' software is to keep the sectoring pointed at the sun, even during shadows.
+To do this, the Science Operations Center or SOC (see McFadden et al., 2001) calculates a Sun-Nadir ephemeris file which is loaded into the IDPU once every few days.
 Included in this file are the orbit period, the UT to start using the new file, the shadow start and end times, and two tables.
-The first table is a piece-wise linear approximation of the sun-nadir angles during the first orbit, and the second is the differential orbit-to-orbit change in sun-nadir angles.
-The two tables can be combined to generate sun-nadir angles that are accurate enough to operate for several days.
+The first table is a piece-wise linear approximation of the Sun-Nadir angles during the first orbit, and the second is the differential orbit-to-orbit change in Sun-Nadir angles.
+The two tables can be combined to generate Sun-Nadir angles that are accurate enough to operate for several days.

 As shown in Figure 6, the shadow sequence begins at an Ephemeris Start Time.
 Using the piecewise linear angles array, software begins calculating the offset between the earth and the sun once per second.
-The start time is in sunlight to allow comparisons between the real and the calculated sun-nadir offset.
+The start time is in sunlight to allow comparisons between the real and the calculated Sun-Nadir offset.
 The pointing object is still the sun, and the sun-nadir offset is only telemetered.
-At the Shadow Start Time defined in the ephemeris, software switches the selected object to "Nadir-plusoffset", and calculates the difference between the true and calculated sun angle to generate the "onset error".
-The "onset error" is used to force agreement between the ephemeris-determined sun crossing time and actual sun crossing time.
-Thereafter, software simply calculates the sun-nadir angle, subtracts the onset error, and sets the object offset.
+At the Shadow Start Time defined in the ephemeris, software switches the selected object to 'Nadirplus-offset', and calculates the difference between the true and calculated sun angle to generate the 'onset error'.
+The 'onset error' is used to force agreement between the ephemeris-determined sun crossing time and actual Sun crossing time.
+Thereafter, software simply calculates the Sun-Nadir angle, subtracts the onset error, and sets the object offset.
 (Note: This has been implemented so that UT does not need to be monotonic.
 Spacecraft UT can be adjusted without problem.)
-Finally, at the Shadow End Time, software switches the object back to sun, and recomputes the ephemeris for the next orbit.
+Finally, at the Shadow End Time, software switches the object back to Sun, and recomputes the ephemeris for the next orbit.
 The Ephemeris Start Time is updated by adding the orbital period, and the delta-angle table is simply added to the angle table.
-The ephemeris gradually gets worse at predicting the position of the sun, and computer models show a maximum usable duration of about a week.
-On-orbit performance has been superb, routinely demonstrating better than 1 degree pointing accuracy in shadow.
+The ephemeris gradually gets worse at predicting the position of the Sun, and computer models show a maximum usable duration of about a week.
+On-orbit performance has been superb, routinely demonstrating better than 1 deg pointing accuracy in shadow.